 - Confused thinking

 - Blunt responses to questions or requests

 Confusional arousals tend to occur as you wake from slow-wave sleep.
 This sleep stage is most common in the first third of the night.
-In some cases it may occur later in the night or during a daytime nap.
+In some cases, these episodes may occur later in the night or during a daytime nap.

-In some rare cases adults may display behavior that is very inappropriate.
-Their actions can be hostile and aggressive.
-This behavior can put a huge strain on their relationships with others.
+In some rare cases, adults may act very inappropriately or even hostile and aggressive.
+This behavior can put a huge strain on relationships.
 These extreme episodes are uncommon for most people who have confusional arousals.

 Episodes of confusional arousals in children may seem bizarre and frightening to parents.
 The child can have a confused look on his or her face and “stare right through” you.
 Children may become more agitated when you try to comfort them.
 Most episodes last from five to fifteen minutes.
 But they may last as long as thirty to forty minutes in some youth.

 Overall, confusional arousals are fairly harmless in children.
 Arousals are less common after the age of five years.
 Children who have confusional arousals often will sleepwalk when they are teens.
 Parents or bed partners witnessing these events may feel distressed by these behaviors and may try to wake or console the individual during the event.
 This can actually have the opposite effect causing worsening of the behaviors or a more prolonged event.